 Mini steamer with large capacity and easy storage!

-This mini compact steamer in a sleek black and stainless steel finish enables you to cook up to 3 healthy courses at once.
+The mini compact steamer in white enables you to cook up to 3 healthy courses at once.
 It has ultracompact storage thanks to its stackable bowls that can be stored upside down on the electrical base.
 This creates a very small piece that will take next to no storage space.

 It features the Aquatimer, which controls the level of water needed for each ingredient, and stops cooking when the water has run out.

 3 cooking bowls with fixed grids plus a rice bowl and juice collector

 Visible water level and measurements for each type of ingredient

 Patented ultra compact storage system: the bowls fit inside each other and are turned upside down on the base